 All students using VA education benefits must complete the initial VA application process through www.vets.gov (excluding Chapter 31).
-Students must submit a copy of their Certificate of Eligibility, the Veteran's DD-214, and a Veteran's Enrollment Reporting Form to the School Certifying Official.
+Students must submit a copy of their Certificate of Eligibility and a Veteran's Enrollment Reporting Form to the School Certifying Official.